piotay/pfb2025/lectures/Pandas.md

 ```

 That summarizes our introduction to Pandas.
-As you can see, Pandas greatly simplifies the process of exploring and making calculations in data frames and matricies.
+As you can see, Pandas greatly simplifies the process of exploring and making calculations in data frames and matrices.
 Check out the link below for the official documentation.